How Pele's visit reshaped Nigerian football

 There are oft-repeated apocryphal tales that claim Pele's arrival in Benin City, close to the frontline of the fighting between Nigerian government forces and Biafran independence fighters, led to an informal ceasefire, with soldiers putting down their weapons in order to focus on the football, although the wider consensus in Nigeria is that this is not true.

-If there was a cessation in the war it certainly didn't last, but the impact of Santos' visit definitely did.
+If there was a cessation in the war, it certainly didn't last - but the impact of Santos' visit definitely did.

-"(Pele's visit) led to a lot of things," stated Ogufere.
+"(Pele's visit) led to a lot of things," said Ogufere.

-"The Nigeria Football Association, where I served for more than ten years, now looked towards Brazil and imitated them and encouraged the players to play like Brazilians.
+"The Nigeria Football Association, where I served for more than 10 years, now looked towards Brazil and imitated them and encouraged the players to play like Brazilians.

-"That led to Nigerians going to Brazil and Nigeria also hiring a Brazilian coach, Otto Gloria, who helped us win the Africa Cup of Nations for the first time in 1980."
+"That led to Nigerians going to Brazil and Nigeria also hiring a Brazilian coach - Otto Gloria - who helped us win the Africa Cup of Nations for the first time in 1980."

-There are also personal stories about the impact the man they called "The King" had in Nigeria.
+There are also personal stories about the impact the man they called 'The King' had in Nigeria.

 "Pele raised the standard of football in Nigeria.
 He made it very high.
-The impact was tremendous," according to Jossy Donbraye, another of the Mid-Western State players who lined up against the great man in 1969.
+The impact was tremendous," says Jossy Donbraye, another of the Mid-Western State team that lined up against the great man in 1969.

 "I was just 19 years old.
-I played as a schemer, distributing passes in midfield," Donbraye explained.
+I played as a schemer, distributing passes in midfield," Donbraye added.

 "That's why Pele told me that I will play for the country.
-For me to play ten years for Nigeria was by Pele telling me."
+For me to play 10 years for Nigeria was by Pele telling me."

 For Izilein, who would go on to coach Nigeria's women's team, the Super Falcons, the impact on training was key.